davidmeredith/devsGuidebook/devGuidebook.md

 ##### Java Example

 While Rust-like traits are elegant and powerful, you can achieve a similar effect using a combination of interfaces with default method implementations, and a mixture of composition and inheritance.
 As you can see in the Java example below, there is a lot more boilerplate.
-Java's approach is still not as powerful as Rust and Kotlin's approaches which allow automatic 'blanket implementations' on existing types and trait/extension-function inheritance.
+Java's approach is still not as powerful as Rust and Kotlin's approaches which allow type-classes for automatic 'blanket implementations' on existing types and trait/extension-function inheritance.

 Limitations:
 - Extension of existing types from another package may not be possible (eg final classes).